-- Hire Senior Program Manager to advance development of the Center. - Conduct informal discussions with stakeholders, potential program operators, and program to further detail their interests and expectations. - Conduct outreach to potential program funders to assess interests and develop value propositions. - Recruit Advisory Board. - Conduct facility development study, identify potential sites, and secure preferred location. - Develop facility design plans and work with lessor and contractors on facility build-out. - Develop final program plans, solicit proposals from program contractors, and select program providers.
+- Hire Senior Program Manager to advance development of the Center. - Conduct informal discussions with stakeholders, potential program operators, and program to further detail their interests and expectations. - Conduct outreach to potential program funders to assess interests and develop value propositions. - Recruit Advisory Board. - Conduct facility site selection through a two-phase solicitation process first seeking expressions of interest from lessors and landowners and then subsequent proposals and bids, and finally negotiating and securing a preferred location. - Develop facility design plans and work with lessor and contractors on facility build-out. - Advance program plans, solicit expressions of interest and then proposals from potential program contractors, prospective tenants, and other partners and collaborators.